-Arab Quarter, also known as Kampong Glam, is the quintessential Muslim neighborhood of Singapore.
-In this neighborhood, which is less size than Little India and Chinatown, we were staying.
-That’s why we did not do a particular tour but we saw it in parts.
+Arab Quarter, also known as Kampong Glam, is the quintessential Muslim neighborhood of Singapore. we were staying in this neighborhood which is smaller than Little India and Chinatown.
+That’s why we did not do a particular tour but we were seeing it in parts.

-The main attraction of the neighborhood is the Sultan Mosque, which is considered the national mosque of Singapore.
+The main attraction in this neighborhood is the Sultan Mosque, which is considered the national mosque of Singapore.

-Our hostel was on Arab Street, a street full of Arabian shops and bazaars where we could buy carpets, perfumes and Arabic food.
+Our hostel was on Arab Street, a street full of Arabian shops and bazaars where you can buy carpets, perfumes, and Arabic food.
 I also recommend walking on the pedestrian street Bussorah Street.
-At night it is quite lively as the restaurants take the tables outside to entice the passers-by to dine on their terraces.
+At night, it is quite lively as restaurants set up tables outside to entice passers-by to dine on their terraces.

-As well as Clarke Quay, Boat Quay is an ideal place to dine and have a drink.
-In addition, different boats sail from here and they take you to cross the river admiring the city.
+Just like Clarke Quay, Boat Quay is an ideal place to dine and have a drink.
+In addition, different boats sail from here and take you across the river to admire the city.
 The price is around 20 $ per person.

-If you want another view from the heights I recommend you to get onto the highest Ferris wheel in the world, the Singapore Flyer; with 165 meters of height.
+If you want another view from up high, I recommend you to take a ride on the highest Ferris wheel in the world, the Singapore Flyer, at 165 meters.
 The price is 33 $ per person.
 You can book your ticket from here.

 SINGAPORE BOTANIC GARDENs

 The Singapore Botanic Garden covers an area of 55 hectares.
-As well as the Gardens by the Bay, it is an ideal place to disconnect from the city.
-Inside highlights the National Orchid Garden with more than 1,000 species.
-Although the entrance is free, to enter to see the orchids it is necessary to pay an entrance of 5 $.
-Here you can find more information.
+Just like Gardens by the Bay, it is an ideal place to disconnect from the city.
+Inside, the National Orchid Garden stands out with more than 1,000 species.
+Although the entrance is free, you would have to pay an entrance of 5 $ to see the orchids.
+You can find more information here.

-And although we are not into shopping, if you don’t consider a holiday without buying I recommend visiting Orchard Road.
-In this avenue, you will find all the international and many local shops.
+And although we were not into shopping, if you don’t plan a holiday without buying, I recommend visiting Orchard Road.
+On this avenue, you will find many international and local shops.

 PROHIBITED THINGS YOU SHOULD NOT DO IN SINGAPORE

-Singapore is also known as a country with rare and strict laws that if we are not careful we could flirt at any time.
+Singapore is also known to be a country with rare and restrictive laws that we could end up flirting with at any time if we are not careful.

-Therefore, to help future travelers, I have included this section with prohibited things that you should not do if you travel to Singapore.
+Therefore, to help future travelers, I have included this section a list of prohibited things that you should not do when traveling in Singapore.

 EAT AND DRINK IN PUBLIC TRANSPORT

-We have all done it, so I would not be surprised if you do it by carelessness in Singapore.
-Be careful because it is prohibited and the fines are quite high for violators.
+We’ve all done it, so I would not be surprised if you carelessly do it in Singapore.
+Be careful because it is prohibited and fines are quite high for offenders.

-Singapore cares about the cleanliness of its streets more than any city I have visited.
-The nightmare of street sweepers in any city is the chew gums so Singapore has cut drastically with this problem.
+Singapore is concerned about the cleanliness of its streets more than any city that we have visited.
+Gum spat out on the streets are any city street sweepers’ nightmares, and Singapore has made a point to address this problem.
 Chewing gum is forbidden!
-In fact, it is forbidden to sell, own or smack it.
+Matter of fact, it is forbidden to sell, own or smack it.
 There are some exceptions, for example, if the doctor prescribes some type of medical gum.

-Continuing with this line, littering instead of using bins is also punished.
-Needless to say spitting.
-It is also considered trash.
+Continuing with this lineup, littering instead of using bins is also punished.
+Needless to say, so is spit – it is also considered trash.
 The fines are $ 1,000.

 SMOKING IN PUBLIC SPACES

 This is practically the same as in any developed country.
-No smoking in bars, restaurants, hotels, schools, hospitals … In the street, you can smoke as long as you don’t throw on the floors the butts.
+No smoking in bars, restaurants, hotels, schools, hospitals … In the streets, you can smoke as long as you don’t throw the butts on the ground.

 CROSSING THE STREET WITHOUT LOOKING

-The responsibility in the streets is as much of conductors as of pedestrians.
-Reckless pedestrians who cross without looking or putting their lives at risk are fined $ 500.
+Responsibility on the streets and roads is as much for drivers as is it for pedestrians.
+Reckless pedestrians who cross without looking are fined $ 500 for putting their lives at risk.

 SLEEPING IN PUBLIC

-Forget about partying until very late and falling sleep on a bench.
-Sleeping in public is prosecuted by law.
-Not even a little nap in the park after having lunch.
+Sleeping in public is prosecuted by law – forget about partying until very late and falling sleep on a bench, not even a little nap in the park after having lunch.

 SHOWING AFFECTION IN PUBLIC